Back

 Q: When do clinicals start?

-A: Clinical practicum begins January of year 2.
+A: Clinical practicum begins January of the second year.

 Q: Do I have to find my own clinical site?

-A: The program is responsible for providing clinical sites for all students.
+A: No. The program provides clinical training sites for all students.

 Q: Can students choose their own clinical sites?